travis-ci/docs-travis-ci-com/user/languages/java.md

 ### Default Test Command

-If Travis could not detect Maven or Gradle files, Travis Java builder will use Ant to build it.
+If Travis CI could not detect Maven or Gradle files, Travis CI Java builder will use Ant to build it.
 By default it will use

     ant test